benko/ocp4-lab-deployment/README.md

 ### Playtime Configuration Variables

+What you most probably want to have a look at in terms of enriching your airgapped experience, is ``additional_content_sources``.
+It is an array of simple double-attribute dictionaries:

+    additional_content_sources:
+      - registry_host: registry.redhat.io
+        image_basename: rhel8/postgresql-96
+      - registry_host: registry.redhat.io
+        image_basename: rhscl/mysql-57-rhel7
+      - registry_host: registry.redhat.io
+        image_basename: redhat-openjdk-18/openjdk18-openshift

+Do note that the only two proxy repositories defined as of now are ``quay.io`` and ``registry.redhat.io``.
+If your mirrored images are coming from somewhere else, you will need to add a new proxy repository to Nexus configuration (and modify the group repository on port 5000).

-There are some interesting variables that can override default behaviour of some of the playbooks.
+There are some other interesting variables that can override default behaviour of some of the playbooks.
 Here's a non-exhaustive list:

  - ``x509_validity_until``